 Hearing loops are installed at the IFI and are available in all screens.

 IFI is delighted to offer audio description for a selection of our screenings.
-Audio Description (AD) is designed to allow audiences who are visually impaired enjoy a film through the use of headphones.
+Audio Description (AD) is designed to allow audiences who are blind/visually impaired enjoy a film through the use of headphones.
 The headphones receive a narration of the film which describe the visual elements of the scenes on screen.
 Headphones are available at Box Office and our staff are happy to show you how they work.
 If you are making a group booking please let Box Office know in advance.

 What screenings are accessible?